 Goose Cottage Appeal (3) – APP/R3650/W/19/3242100 Comments to be sent to the Planning Inspectorate by the 4th February.
 One reason the application was rejected was it did not have adequate site lines.
 Highways had responded that all large lorries should come and go in a forward manner and a banksman should be used.
 Action Paul Wood to draft response.

-7. FOI request from Marshall Eaton Solicitor.
+7. FOI request from Marshall Eaton

-This is minuted and acknowledged to be an administration request which has been processed and completed on the 6th January, 2020.
+This has been processed and the required response completed and remitted on the 6th January, 2020.

 To date there has been no further correspondence from ME.

 8. Chairman’s Statement

 Batt’s Corner Broadband was being spearheaded by Olly at Tudor House.
-He is looking for extra people to join in order to reduce the individual price.
+He is looking for more households to join in order to reduce the individual price.

 The Chairman recently attended a WBC meeting with John Ward the Leader of the Council.
 He spoke of WBC of handing over green spaces to Parishes and Towns.
 Farnham Town Council has already taken over Gostry Meadows.
-This would not come with a legacy so one option was for Parishes and Towns to raise their precept to cover maintenance.
-The Chairman to contact WBC regarding Bealeswood Common and the Play Area at Abbotts Cottages.
-Also ask for annual costings and work schedules.
+This would not come with a legacy funding so one option was for Parishes and Towns to raise their precept to cover maintenance.
+The Chairman to contact WBC regarding Bealeswood Common and the Play Area at Abbotts Cottages, and to ask for annual costings and work schedules.

-WBC has declared a Climate Change Emergency – to increase sustainability by 2030, this should impact on many aspects of WBC work and definitely Dockenfield as it is a particularly unsustainable Parish in terms of facilities and infrastructure.
+WBC has declared a Climate Change Emergency – to increase sustainability by 2030, this should impact on many aspects of WBC work, particuarly Dockenfield as it is an acknowledged unsustainable Parish in terms of facilities and infrastructure.

 Dockenfield Parish has been moved to the Southern Planning Group, so no longer in the same group as Farnham (Rowledge) which could be considered a disadvantage.